DataBassGit/AgentForge/docs/Agents/PredefinedAgents/SummarizationAgent.md

 **Workflow**:
 1. Sets up the search parameters for the "Results" collection with the given text.
-2. If no results are found, retrieves the most recent entries from the memory.
+2. *If no results are found, retrieves the most recent entries from the memory.* (Not Implemented due to pending rework)
 3. Returns the retrieved text.

 ```python